Mutual Theory of Mind for Human-AI Communication: Mutual Theory of Mind Framework

 \section{Mutual Theory of Mind Framework}

-Drawing from theoretical and empirical research reviewed in the previous section, we posit the MToM framework to guide the understanding and design of enhancing mutual understanding in human-AI communication.
+Drawing from theoretical and empirical work, we posit the MToM framework to guide the understanding and design of communications between humans and AI systems that exhibit social behaviors enabled by ToM-like capability.
 The MToM framework provides both process and content account of human-AI communication by highlighting~\textit{three elements} that mutually shape the human-AI communication process in~\textit{three stages}.